harveshvaran/ftp82_laptop/WEEK1.md

      * With a facilitator overlooking your work, follow the git development cycle workflow to clean up the tictactoe.html to produce a clean fresh board
        * Self-merge the pull request
      * Drag the story to "DONE"
-  * [All Team members]
-     * Open your 'demo' stories and assign them to yourself
   * [Team members, one-by-one]
      * Drag the "develop demo" story to IN PROGRESS
      * With a facilitator overlooking your work, follow the git development cycle workflow to make one move on the tictactoe.html